sdslabs/sdslabs.github.com/_posts/2017/2017-12-23 -working-at-sdslabs-13.md

 ## Recruitments

 SDSLabs holds recruitments annually for first year students in January.
-Detai Do try to give it your best shot.
+Do try to give it your best shot.
 It's great if you make it; but even if you don't, feel free to contact us, for as rightly said by the greatest wizard of our time, **_"Help shall always be provided at SDSLabs to those who ask for it."_**